 - High risk of bone dislocation

-- Capable of bending the elbows, knees or hips beyond the normal range of movement.
+- Lastly, capable of bending the elbows, knees or hips beyond the normal range of movement.

 - Allow the site.
-Avoid engaging in vigorous activities to prevent overextending and dislocating the joints.
+Generally, avoid engaging in vigorous activities to prevent overextending and dislocating the joints.

 - Apply ice pack on the area to lessen the pain and the inflammation.

 - Cover the site using compression bandage to reduce the discomfort and the swelling.
-Avoid wrapping it too tight to prevent problems with circulation.
+Generally, avoid wrapping it too tight to prevent problems with circulation.
 If the skin turns blue or violet under the wrap, loosen the wrap.

 - Elevate the area above the level of the heart to alleviate the discomfort and inflammation.
-Raise the area in couple of pillows to keep it elevated.
+In addition, raise the area in couple of pillows to keep it elevated.

 - Take the prescribed over-the-counter pain medication to lessen the inflammation and the pain.

 - Apply heat on the area to lessen the stiffness and the spasms of muscles.
-Heat can be in the form of a hot water bottle or a hot compress.
+Generally, heat can be in the form of a hot water bottle or a hot compress.

-- Consult a physical therapist for suitable rehabilitation exercises to restore the range of movement of the area.
+- Lastly, consult a physical therapist for suitable rehabilitation exercises to restore the range of movement of the area.